Oneflow-Inc/oneflow-documentation/en/docs/basics/02_tensor.md

-# Tensor
+# TENSORS

 The data in the neural network is stored in tensors, which are similar to arrays and mathematical matrices.
 OneFlow provides a series of operators on tensors.
 Tensors, together with operators, build up a neural network.

-Tensors differs from regular multidimensional arrays in that they can run on AI chips（such as the Nvidia GPU）, as well as on CPU, thus increasing computing speed.
-In addition, OneFlow provides [Autograd](./05_autograd.md) which enable the Tensor to take derivatives automatically.
+Tensors differ from regular multidimensional arrays in that they can run on AI chips (such as the Nvidia GPU) and CPU, thus increasing computing speed.
+In addition, OneFlow provides [Autograd](./05_autograd.md) function, which supports automatic differentiation.

 ```python
 import oneflow as flow
 import numpy as np
 ```

-## Creating Tensor
+## Creating Tensors
 There are several ways to create tensors, including:

-- Create directly from data
+- Directly from data
-- Create with NumPy array
+- From a NumPy array
 - Created by an operator
-### Create directly from data
+### Directly from data
 Tensors can be created directly from data:

 ```python